 The State of Michigan requires the following medical documentation when a person is to be admitted to the Cass County Medical Care Facility.
-This same documentation is required whether the individual comes from home or from a hospital stay.
+The same documentation is required whether the individual comes from home or from a hospital stay.

 A Medical History and Physical Examination Report

-Must be submitted by the admitting physician.
+This information must be submitted by the admitting physician.
 It must be current (prepared less than 60 days from the date of admission).

-Admission or Transfer OrdersSigned by the individual’s own physician and include current medication orders as well and any other special order for care.
+These must be signed by the individual’s own physician and include current medication orders as well and any other special order for care.

 - PAS/ARR Level 1-this is Form 3877*